📸 How to Take a Perfect Tongue Photo

 Open your mouth naturally and stick out your tongue straight ahead.
 Keep it relaxed - don't tense or force it.

-💡 Why it matters: A relaxed tongue shows its true color and coating.
-Forcing or tensing your tongue can temporarily change its appearance and color, affecting diagnosis accuracy.
+💡 Why it matters: A relaxed tongue shows its natural color and coating.
+Forcing or tensing your tongue can temporarily change its appearance and reduce result reliability.

 3